What Is a Dollar Collapse?:

 Is There a Viable Alternative to the Dollar?:

 China and others have argued for a new global currency.
+China's central banker argues that the yuan should replace the dollar to maintain China's economic growth.
 However, replacing the dollar would be a massive undertaking, would require great global resolve and not happen quickly.

 What Event Could Trigger a Collapse?:

 Altogether, foreign countries own more than $5 trillion in U.S. debt.
 If China, Japan or other major holders started dumping these holdings of Treasury notes on the secondary market, this could cause a panic leading to collapse.
 China owns more than $1 trillion in U.S. Treasuries.
 That's because China pegs its currency, the yuan, to the dollar.
 This keeps the prices of its exports to the U.S. relatively cheap.
 Japan owns more than $800 billion in Treasuries, also keeping its currency, the yen, low to stimulate exports to the U.S. Japan is trying to move out of a 15 year deflationary cycle, and the 2011 earthquake and nuclear disaster hasn't helped.

 China and Japan Can, But Won't, Trigger a Collapse: